-	Ms Huang was a former air stewardess who took on a contract job as a receptionist to supplement her income and gain more experience working in the office since she has been working as a cabin crew after her graduation.
+Hailey was a former air stewardess who took on a contract job as a receptionist to supplement her income and gains more experience working in the office since she has been working as a cabin crew, after her graduation.

-Despite her challenges, Ms Huang tries to stay positive by being grateful for what she has.
+Despite her challenges, Hailey tries to stay positive by being grateful for what she has.

 “This may be a tough period, but I have my family’s support.
 It has also been a good break from working [as a stewardess] as my schedule is usually very packed pre-covid-19.
-I appreciate spending more time in Singapore with my friends and loved ones,” Ms Huang said.
+I appreciate spending more time in Singapore with my friends and loved ones,” Hailey said.

-Additionally, Mr Tan took courses on Systems Applications and Products in Data Processing to improve his employability.
+Additionally, Merson took courses on Systems Applications and Products in Data Processing to improve his employability.

 Eventually, his efforts paid off when landed a full-time position in the marine industry.